-Dancing with the Stars is an American reality competition television series based on the series called Strictly Come Dancing.
-The first season premiered on 1st June 2005 on ABC Network.
-This series also has a new spin-off named as Dancing with the Stars: Juniors that first aired on 7th October 2018.
+‘Dancing with the Stars’ is an American reality competition television series based on ‘Strictly Come Dancing’.
+The first season premiered on June 1, 2005, on ABC Network.
+This series also has a spin-off named ‘Dancing with the Stars: Juniors’ that first aired on October 7, 2018.
 The series features various contestants who participate in a dance competition.

-Len Goodman, Bruno Tonioli, Carrie Ann Inaba, and Julianne Hough, who were the judges of the previous season, are expected to make a return for season 28.
+Len Goodman, Bruno Tonioli, Carrie Ann Inaba, and Julianne Hough, who were the judges of the previous season, are expected to make a return for season 29.
 Tom Bergeron, the host, and Erin Andrews, Lisa Canning, Samantha Harris, Brooke Burke-Charvet, the co-hosts, are also expected to come back.

 The format of the show consists of a celebrity paired with a professional dancer.
 Each couple performs predetermined dances and competes against the others for judges’ points and audience votes.
 The couple receiving the lowest combined total of judges’ points and audience votes is eliminated each week until only the champion dance pair remains.

 The contestants’ judges’ shares are calculated as the percentage of the total number of points awarded to all contestants that evening.
 (For example, if a team earned 20 pts on a night when the judges awarded 200 pts, their judges’ share would be 20/200 = 10%.)
 This percentage is then added to the percentage of North American votes received by each contestant.
 The lowest-scoring two couples are identified at the end of the show, and the couple with the lowest combined total gets eliminated.
 (Source)

 Read More: Best Dance Movies on Netflix